DanyloCherr/Appartment-Rent-in-Kyiv-2026/README.md

 In addition, separate **model with modeled variable "Inflow" ("Притік")** was built for the first time period.
 Its summary is shown below.
-![Error: check for the next image images/final_model_modeledInflow.png](images/final_model_modeledInflow.png)
+![Error: check for the next image images/final_model_modeledInflow.png](images/final_model_modeledInflow.png) Note that the last model is better than the model without a modeled variable Inflow.

 ## 📄 Full Thesis